 A menu saves money because you can plan ahead, work seasonal fruits & veggies into your daily meals, and work in ways to use leftovers.
 Changing the menu seasonally provides lots of variety, which keeps things interesting all year long.
 Include a variety of healthy recipes and as you find recipes that you and your family like better, replace some of the existing recipes.
 After all, a menu is only a series of guidelines and not rules.

 3. Buy Local

 A study published by Marketing Science Institute stated that many shoppers who stop off at a grocery store “just to pick up 1-2 items” usually purchase 54% more than they had planned.
 Supermarket managers bank on that concept.
-In fact, they gamble by using “Loss Leaders” (several food items they put on a 3-4 day sale and the items are actually less than what THEY pay for the items) because they know that once they get a potential customer into their establishment, that person will almost always buy more food items and they make up the difference with the additional items.
-The next tip that you will find very useful is how to use “Loss Leaders” to your own benefit.
-This one takes willpower.
+In fact, they gamble by using “Loss Leaders” (several food items they put on a 3-4-day sale and the items are actually less than what they pay for the items).
+Why?
+Because they know that once a potential customer enters their store, that person will almost always buy more products.
+Those additional items will pay for the Loss Leaders.

 10. Pay the Best Way

 This tip only works if you use a credit card that pays rewards points for food purchases and you pay your credit card bill in full each month.
 Do you know if any of your credit cards pay double rewards points for everyday purchases such as food and gasoline?